 The environmental studies degree program aims to help students find solutions to critical environmental problems our society faces — from global warming to species extinction, from water contamination to soil erosion — through interdisciplinary study of academic fields in both the natural and social sciences.

-Students who pursue a degree in environmental studies or environmental sciences may take coursework in ecosystems, earth sciences, environmental chemistry, public policy and law, environmental planning, ecological anthropology or environmental economics.
+Students who pursue a BS in environmental science or a BA in environmental studies may take coursework in ecosystems, earth sciences, environmental chemistry, public policy and law, environmental planning, ecological anthropology or environmental economics.

 - BS in Environmental Science

 - Internship opportunities are available at a variety of local agencies such as the Broome County Health Department and Binghamton University Nature Preserve.